 Comparison is the number one enemy of happy families.
-By comparing yourself, your baby, or your breastfeeding journey to anyone else's is to rob yourself of your joy and your own unique story.
+By comparing yourself, your baby, or your feeding journey to anyone else's is to rob yourself of your joy and your own unique story.
 My approach to breast/chest feeding is very individualized and personal.
-It involves finding out what your goals are for breastfeeding as well as the specific difficulties you're experiencing and tailoring suggestions, tips and tricks to fit into your family and lifestyle.
+It involves finding out what your goals are for breast/chest feeding as well as the specific difficulties you're experiencing and tailoring suggestions, tips and tricks to fit into your family and lifestyle.

 Founder & CEO

 Julie Matheney, MS, CCC-SLP, CLEC, IBCLC earned her Masters in speech-language pathology from Miami University in Oxford, Ohio and the Certified Lactation Educator Counselor certificate from University of California, San Diego.
 She has worked with infants and children with pediatric feeding disorders.
 Her skill set includes working with infants with tongue and lip tie, cleft lip and palate, trach and vent dependent, children with development delays and other feeding disorders.
 She approaches babies from head to toe.
 After moving to California from the Midwest, she has worked in several local hospitals where she works in both the Neonatal Intensive Care Unit and the acute care hospital.
 While most people assume speech therapists teach children with stuttering or to say their "r's and s's", the bulk of her job is feeding and swallowing.
 The same things you speak with, you eat with!
-She became a certified lactation counselor in 2012, a certified lactation educator counselor and IBCLC in 2017.
-She enjoys helping both mother and baby in the feeding process.
+She became a certified lactation counselor in 2012, a certified lactation educator counselor and IBCLC in 2018.
+She enjoys empowering families to feed their babies.

 Photo credit to www.miajphotography.com